matthman2019/AgendaApp/API.md

 # API

-## PlannerEntry
+## Event

-PlannerEntry is a class that stores an entry in a planner.
+Event is a class that stores an event in a planner.
 It just is - it can't be checked off.
 It doesn't repeat, it's just a one-time thing.
-Do note that you can use greater than, less than, etc. on PlannerEntrys.
+Do note that you can use greater than, less than, etc. on Events.
 They compare their occurance in time.
 So if event2 happens after event1, event2 > event1.

 Attributes